 - Nestle the four pork loins pieces amidst the vegetables.

-- Roast for 30 minutes, until the pork reaches an internal temperature of 140°F. Remove the pork loins and let them sit on a cutting board, lightly tented with foil, spread out the vegetables evenly on the baking sheet, and roast them for another 20 minutes, until they are golden brown and tender.
+- Roast for 30 minutes, until the pork reaches an internal temperature of 140°F. Remove the pork loins and let them sit on a cutting board, lightly tented with foil, spread out the vegetables evenly on the baking sheet, and roast them for another 10 minutes or so, until they are golden brown and tender.

 - Slice the pork loin and serve the with roasted vegetables.

 Made this recipe?
 Post a photo of your delicious creation on Instagram with our hashtag #dinnersolved